neelsg/lithium/docs/tour.md

         // This function is only available within the current package return x * x

-    export sqr fn(x int) int:
+    sqr fn(x int) int:
         // This function can be used by other packages return sqr2(x)

-In Lithium, anything marked as `export` will be made available for use by other packages.
-Anything that starts with `private` can only be used in the current package, but note that this also includes any other files that are part of the current package.
+In Lithium, anything that starts with `private` can only be used in the current package, but note that this also includes any other files that are part of the current package.
+Anything without the `private` keyword is made available to any other packages that import this one.

 ## Importing custom packages